Heritage Adventurer: General characteristics

 Heritage Adventurer is 124.8 m long overall and 104.45 m between perpendiculars, has a beam of 18 m and draws 4.9 m of water with a displacement of 5892 t.
 Her gross tonnage is 8,445; net tonnage 2,573; and deadweight tonnage 1,177 tonnes.
 The ship's hull and propulsion system are strengthened for navigation in ice-covered waters according to the Germanischer Lloyd ice class notation E4, which is equivalent to the highest Finnish-Swedish ice class for merchant ships, 1A Super.

 Originally built to cater to the five-star luxury cruise market, interiors on Heritage Adventurer's six passenger-accessible decks were designed by the German architect Wilfried Köhnemann.
-The vessel has 88 outside cabins and, above the bridge deck, four suites for a total of 184 passengers served by a crew of 125.
+The vessel has 88 outside cabins and, above the bridge deck, four suites.
+The original design capacity was for a total of 184 passengers served by a crew of 125.
 Public spaces include a restaurant, multiple lounges, and a 78-seat theater.
 The ship carries 14 Zodiac inflatable boats to take passengers ashore during expedition cruises.

 The ship's propulsion system consists of two eight-cylinder MaK 8M453C four-stroke medium-speed diesel engines, each rated 2940 kW at 600 rpm, driving two controllable pitch propellers.
 Onboard electrical power is generated by two 1160 kW six-cylinder MaK 6M332 auxiliary diesel generators and two 1040 kW main engine driven shaft generators.
 For maneuvering in ports, the ship has a 700 kW transverse bow thruster.
 Heritage Adventurer has a service speed of 16 kn and a cruising range of 8600 nmi.